Q: What is an archeological site?

 Set a good example.
 Never dig in an archeological site or collect artifacts except under the guidance of a professional archeologist.
 Leave any artifact you find in place and report it to an archeologist.
 This will allow the archeologist to contact the landowner about saving the artifact and to document its precise location.
 Teach your family and friends about the importance of site preservation.
 Most people have no idea that recreational digging is destructive and illegal.
 Report acts of site vandalism or illegal artifact trade to the National Park Service (1-800-478-2724) or the Alaska State Troopers.
 Rewards of up to $500 are available for information leading to a civil or criminal conviction under the Archaeological Resources Protection Act.

-Modified by the Cultural Resources Programs at Lake Clark and Katmai National Park and Preserves
+This information was developed by the Alutiiq Museum and Archeological Repository in Kodiak, Alaska and modified by the Cultural Resources Programs at Lake Clark National Park and Preserve.